What´s New in Version 7.2.0 EA1

 - Adding new PTR entries to the forward lookup zone now works as expected if both the forward AND reverse lookup zone is locked before the change.
 [BNNGF-46055]

-- Global firewall objects are now immediately activated by the firewall engine after a configuration on the Control Center.
+- Send Changes/Activate for global firewall objects now works as expected on the Control Center.
 [BNNGF-38201]

 - ICMP policies are now copied together with a related access rule.
 [BNNGF-48046]